 Val Fiscalina/Fischleintal is a gorgeous side-valley of Sesto/Sexten Valley in South Tyrol.
 It serves as a gateway to the northern Sexten Dolomites and the Three Peaks Nature Park.

-From this valley refuge, you can continue ascending Valle Sasso Vecchio/Altensteintal valley all the way up Rifugio Locatelli/Dreizinnenhütte (2405 m) and Tre Cime di Lavaredo/Drei Zinnen.
+From Rifugio Gondovalle, you can continue ascending Valle Sasso Vecchio/Altensteintal valley all the way up Rifugio Locatelli/Dreizinnenhütte (2405 m) and Tre Cime di Lavaredo/Drei Zinnen.
 That’s how we started this easy-moderate 3-day hut-to-hut hike.

 4. Alpe di Siusi